 RNA Interference (RNAi)

-RNAi (RNA interference) is a recently discovered phenomenon that has burst on to the forefront of genetic research.
-RNAi appears to be an ancient and widespread genetic immune mechanism.
-Recent breakthroughs have shown that RNAi plays an important role in defending again several types of viruses and is also involved in a number of regulatory mechanisms within the cell.
-RNA interference is a phenomenon by which the expression of double stranded RNA (dsRNA) specifically stimulates a cellular process that reduces gene expression in a sequence specific manner.
+RNAi (RNA interference) is a recently discovered phenomenon that has burst to the forefront of genetic research.
+Recent breakthroughs have shown that RNAi plays an important role in defending against several types of viruses and is also involved in a number of regulatory mechanisms within the cell.
+RNA interference is a phenomenon by which the expression of double stranded RNA (dsRNA) stimulates a specific cellular process that reduces gene expression in a sequence specific manner.
 Small synthetic RNA, termed small interfering RNAs (siRNA), which are typically 21-28 nucleotides in length, can induce RNAi and knockdown gene expression in mammalian cells without inducing an antiviral response.
 Biochemical studies have elucidated the mechanism of RNAi.
-Double stranded RNA is processed by an enzyme known as Dicer resulting in the production of siRNA molecules.
+Double stranded RNA is processed by an enzyme known as Dicer, resulting in the production of siRNA molecules.
 These molecules are then able to form a multi-protein siRNA complex, RISC.
 The RISC/siRNA complex catalyzes the cleavage and degradation of the complementary mRNA molecules: also known as the “helicase with RNase motif”.
 The previously mentioned Dicer enzyme manages to start the RNA-induced silencing complex (RISC), making it crucial to RNA interference.

-The use of RNAi applications, including small interfering RNA, to reduce cellular gene expression appears to have significant advantages over other approaches for targeted gene regulation.
+The use of RNAi applications, including small interfering RNA (siRNA), to reduce cellular gene expression appears to have significant advantages over other approaches for targeted gene regulation.
 The potency of siRNA molecules, sequence-specific design, and ability of siRNAs to be re-used to guide mRNA degradation in cells bears a significant advantage over anti-sense oligonucleotides and ribozyme-stem approaches.
-Well-designed and functional siRNAs are capable of effectively bypassing the interferon response in order to induce specific post-transcriptional gene silencing or RNAi in vitro and in vivo.
+Well-designed and functional siRNAs are capable of effectively bypassing the interferon response in order to induce specific post-transcriptional gene silencing or RNA interference in vitro and in vivo.

 In Vivo Transfection Kits from Altogen Biosystems